Australia-India ECTA benefits for Australia (overview)

-The level of access to Australia’s services market that India will gain from the AI-ECTA is consistent with the approach taken in other free trade agreements.
+The level of access to Australia’s services market that India will gain from ECTA is consistent with the approach taken in other free trade agreements.
 This includes scheduling market access commitments at the state and territory level.

 The agreement will support access for a range of Australian and Indian skilled service providers, investors, and business visitors, facilitating investment and providing business with greater certainty.
 Australia's commitments to India on mobility maintain the integrity of our visa system and are consistent with existing visa settings and our previous free trade agreements.
 This includes equivalent commitments on categories of entrant, length of stay, spouses and dependents.

-The AI-ECTA does not include a waiver of labour market testing, so a potential employer in Australia will need to provide evidence they have tested the local labour market first.
+ECTA does not include a waiver of labour market testing, so a potential employer in Australia will still need to provide evidence they have tested the local labour market where necessary.

 Australia has secured clarity around visa pathways and application procedures like periods of stay and other visa conditions from India to support outward mobility for businesses and professionals.
-Commitments India has agreed to include that the processing of an application must be reasonable and not unduly delay the supply of a service or trade in a good.
-These commitments are more extensive than India has made in a previous FTA or at the World Trade Organization (WTO).
+Commitments include that the processing of an application must be reasonable and not unduly delay the supply of a service or trade in a good.
+These commitments are more extensive than India has made in a previous FTA or at the World Trade Organization.

-The AI-ECTA will support the establishment of a Professional Services Working Group for the future facilitation of the mutual recognition of qualifications, licensing and registration procedures between professional services bodies.
+ECTA will support the establishment of a Professional Services Working Group for the future facilitation of the streamlining of the recognition of qualifications, licensing and registration procedures, including through the mutual recognition arrangements between professional services bodies.

-Australia and India have agreed to engage their respective professional services bodies to negotiate mutual recognition arrangements for qualifications, licensing and registration procedures across professional services and services in regulated or licensed occupations.
-This provides a useful platform to encourage professional bodies to negotiate mutual recognition agreements and to encourage them to reach out to their counterparts.
+Australia and India have agreed to engage their respective professional services bodies to negotiate mutual recognition or similar arrangements for qualifications, licensing and registration procedures across professional services and services in regulated or licensed occupations.
+This provides a useful platform to encourage professional bodies to collaborate and negotiate mutual recognition or similar agreements and to encourage them to reach out to their counterparts.